brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive calendar-in-angular4.md

 In the image below we can see all the different interactions the user might do in the calendar application.
 ![Application events](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar2.png)

-### Reactive programming: What data will change, and how will it impact the UI?
+### Reactive programming: What data will change, and what data do the components need?

 Now let's completely stop with what we are thinking.
 Let's free our mind and don't think about corner cases anymore.
 Think about the things that will change in your application and call these streams of data.
 Let's call them input-streams or source-streams.